The Pursuit of the Pankera

 The Pursuit of the Pankera is a science fiction novel by American writer Robert A. Heinlein, published in 2020 based on a rediscovered manuscript.
-As such is it the last published work by Heinlein.
+As such it is the last published work by Heinlein.

 History

 The Number of the Beast was published as a novel in 1980 after appearing in Omni magazine the year before.
 However, an earlier version or variant of the book, fully written, was never published.
 It is unclear why the other text was never published but many theories have been put forth, including the idea that Virginia Heinlein was dissatisfied with the manuscript and the idea that there were significant copyright issues.

 Both The Number of the Beast and this other variant took liberties with characters and settings created by other authors, in particular with E. E. Smith's Lensman series and Edgar Rice Burroughs' Barsoom series.
 This variant of the book was never published and the original manuscript only survived in fragments, primarily in academic institutions.

 Shahid Mahmud, owner of Arc Manor publishing house, secured the US rights to publish this variant, originally titled by Arc Manor as 666 as a reference to the sister novel The Number of the Beast.
 This title was eventually changed to The Pursuit of the Pankera, a direct reference to the book's plot, which concerns itself with the pursuit of the alien race known as the Pankera.
 The novel was published in March 2020 by Arc Manor's flagship imprint, Caezik SF & Fantasy, with permission from the estates of both Edgar Rice Burroughs and E.E.
 Doc Smith.